 Digital workers monitor specific patterns like contacts without activity in 90 days or opportunities stuck in the same stage for extended periods:

-Implementation starts with simple, low-risk tasks like data enrichment and duplicate detection, then expands to complex activities as teams build confidence in system accuracy.
-This gradual approach allows organizations to learn and adjust before deploying autonomous systems for critical business processes.
+Furthermore, implementation starts with simple tasks then expands as teams build confidence.
+This gradual approach allows organizations to adjust before deploying autonomous systems for critical processes.

 How to start your CRM data management journey?